 A: No, Emmer is not gluten free.
 Emmer is an ancient Wheat.
 It does contain a small amount of gluten – less than spelt.
 Because Emmer is an ancient wheat the gluten structure is much simpler than modern wheat gluten.

-Q: Is emmer appropriate for those with wheat sensitivities?
+Q: Are emmer and einkorn appropriate for those with wheat sensitivities?

-A: Although Emmer is technically wheat, it is a very simple low gluten grain.
-The gluten structure of emmer is quite different than modern gluten.
-Many of our customers who have wheat sensitivities have claimed to have success with Emmer.
+A: Although emmer and einkorn are technically wheat, it is a very simple low gluten grain.
+The gluten structure of emmer and einkorn are quite different than modern gluten.
+Many of our customers who have wheat sensitivities have had great success with emmer and einkorn.
 Of course please use your best judgment- only you know your body best.

 Q: Can you tell me whether peanuts or tree nuts are present where your grains are grown, processed, or stored?